Hoka Rincon vs Clifton 6. Two shoes, both good, really good.

 After running in the Rincon, you’ll definitely know why.
 Hoka has done a good job designing a shoe that you’re going to be comfortable and can run very fast in because it’s so light.

 Where the Rincon is going to win a lot of people over is the price.
-Hoka has also been a premium shoe brand selling shoes at very high prices like the Bondi, the Speed Goat, and the Carbon X.
+Hoka has also been a premium shoe brand selling shoes at very high prices like the Hoka Bondi, the Clifton, the Speed Goat, and the Carbon X.

 The Clifton 6 is a bit more expensive than the original Cliftons were, but the Rincon is about $15 cheaper.
 Massive kudos for Hoka managing to get their prices down to that kind of range.
 I thought the Rincon was going to be more expensive than the Clifton 6, the Hoka Mach, or the Hoka Tracer.